United States passport card: As an international travel document

 U.S. passport cards can be used to enter the United States at land border crossings and sea ports of entry.
-It is also accepted for entry by land or sea into Canada, Mexico, and some countries and territories in the Caribbean.
+It is also accepted for entry by land or sea into Canada, Mexico, Bermuda, and some countries and territories in the Caribbean (excluding Barbados, Cuba, Haiti, Trinidad and Tobago, and French overseas territories).
 It cannot be used to travel by air to these countries, or by any means to other countries.

 The Department of State stated that this limited validity is because "designing a card format passport for wide use, including by air travelers, would inadvertently undercut the broad based international effort to strengthen civil aviation security and travel document specifications to address the post 9/11 threat environment".

 As personal identification

 Aside from being unable to be used for international air travel, the passport card is treated as a passport for all other purposes.
 A United States passport card can be used as primary evidence of United States citizenship, just like a passport booklet, and can be used as a valid proof of citizenship and proof of identity both inside and outside the United States.